murning/facing-the-music/README.md

 :-------------------------:|:-------------------------:
 ![](./images/room_145.png)  |  ![](./images/room_120.png)

 Synthesising such a large dataset is very computationally expensive.
+Additionally, the dataset used in training these models is 50Gb+ in size, and thus was not included in this repository.
 A parallel implementation of the above code was created using python multiprocessing.
 This was run on a GCP instance with 12 cores and 60GB of RAM.
 The script used to run the data synthesis can be viewed [here](./src/data/generate_data.py).
-To synthesize a dataset of any size, configure the degrees of freedom in `generate_data.py` and then run the script.
+If you would like to train a network using this data, you can synthesize a dataset of any size by configure the degrees of freedom in `generate_data.py` and then running the script.
 For example:

 ``` python
 # Configure degrees of freedom in dataset synthesis